Third gender in Sri Lanka: Identification

 The Commissioner of the Department of Registrations of Persons, under the UPFA, stated that they will be providing new ID with a new number for transgender persons.

 Social issues

 Financial Issues

-A significant section of the third gendered community are forced to do sex work or beg for money as a result of being rejected by their biological parents.
+A significant section of the third-gender community is forced to do sex work or beg for money as a result of being rejected by their biological parents.
 A disproportionate number of the community lack formal education and are unable to find jobs.

-A third gendered person explained, "“It’s very hard, in reality.
+A third gendered person explained, "It’s very hard, in reality.
 It’s quite alright for the posher Colombo 07 people; they can be doctors and lawyers and such.
 The poorer people have it harder and are often mistreated, which is why they leave their families or live a life of secrecy.
 It’s also really hard to find work thanks to societal perceptions, which again is why you get many trans people who are engaged in sex work or who are dancers,”.